Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 The app must:

 - have the ability to have different user profiles.
-- have the ability to add credits to the user profile
+- have the ability to add credits to the user profile.
-- when a user donates, the amount donated is deducted from the user balance and added to the campaign balance
+- when a user donates, the amount donated is deducted from the user balance and added to the campaign balance.
-- when a campaign has hit its target, there is some sort of user feedback to suggest this
+- when a campaign has hit its target, there is some sort of user feedback to suggest this.
 - have a way to track the user transaction activity.
 - have the ability to search through campaigns quickly.